SUPLA/supla-device/extras/examples/linux/README.md

 time of a file is older than `expiration_time_sec` then this source will be considered as invalid. `expiration_time_sec` is by default set to 10 minutes.
 In order to disable time expiration check, please set `expiration_time_sec` to 0.
 2. `Cmd` - use Linux command line as an input.
-Command is provided by `commonad` field.
+Command is provided by `command` field.
 3. `MQTT` - use subscribe topic from MQTT broker.
 Requires defining the [`mqtt`](#mqtt-broker-connection) section.
 A subscribed topic name containing status information is provided by